SvetlanaUP/parkinsonsMetagenomicData/README.md

 ### February 2025

-With the help of Svetlana and the Outreachy initiative, we are adding 8 new shotgun datasets to BugSigDB.
+With the help of Svetlana (@SvetlanaUP) and the Outreachy contributors, we are adding 8 new shotgun datasets to BugSigDB.

 | Item | Study | GitHub issue | BugSigDB Study | Status |
 |---|---|---|---|---|